-In your first year we provide courses on great philosophers in the western philosophical tradition.
-We run modules on 'Classical Philosophy', 'Medieval Philosophy' and 'Modern Philosophy'.
+In your first year you will study modules on 'Classical Philosophy', 'Medieval Philosophy' and 'Modern Philosophy'.
 These modules enable you to gain knowledge and understanding of classic works from great figures in the history of philosophy such as Plato, Aristotle, Augustine, Descartes, Spinoza, Locke, Hume and Kant.

-Philosophy is not just about learning theories from great philosophers; it is also about you coming to critically engage with and analyse deep philosophical arguments.
+Philosophy is not just about learning theories from great philosophers; it is also about you critically engaging with and analysing deep philosophical arguments.
 In your first year, we run modules on 'Critical Thinking' and 'Logic'.
 These modules are aimed at training your mind to think more logically, critically and creatively about philosophical problems.

 Second and third years

 In your second and third years of study the modules are mainly organised thematically.
 The central problems of philosophy are the main focus of your education and there is much greater emphasis on contemporary theories in philosophy.
 In the second year there are compulsory modules on Metaphysics & Mind, Moral & Political Philosophy, and Epistemology.
 In addition we run option modules on Aesthetics, Philosophy of Religion, and Indian Philosophy.
 We are one of the few degree programmes in the UK which offers the option to study Indian Philosophy.
 This provides our students with an opportunity to consider philosophical problems and theories outside of the mainstream curriculum of western philosophy.